khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-combobox.md

 ## Guidelines

-The term "dropdown" generally refers to a component made of a trigger button that opens a panel of options.
-In the case of a combobox, the panel is primarily triggered by a text input.
-How the trigger and panel are visually presented doesn't vary much, but the semantic meaning can change significantly; refer to the other dropdown types to learn more about the differences.
+While the term "dropdown" generally refers to an element that reveals a related panel, in the dropdown combobox component the panel is primarily triggered by a text input, although it can be accompanied by a button that also opens the panel.

 ### When to use

-- Use a combobox to toggle and search through a [listbox](/components/dropdown-combobox) of single or multiselect options ([`role="option"`](https://www.w3.org/TR/wai-aria-1.2/#option)) that don't require a form submission to take effect.
+- Use a combobox to toggle and search through a [listbox](/components/dropdown-listbox) of single or multiselect options ([`role="option"`](https://www.w3.org/TR/wai-aria-1.2/#option)) that don't require a form submission to take effect.

 ### When not to use